 Walker starred in “Vehicle 19” which was released on VOD in July.

-Paul Walker received positive reviews for his role as a father during Hurricane Katrina in "Hours."
-The film is slated for release Dec.
+Paul Walker received positive reviews for his role as a father during Hurricane Katrina in “Hours.”
+The film was released Dec.
 13 by Pantelion theatrically and on VOD.